 Services for Individuals

 As in all civil cases evidence is the key to obtaining a successful outcome.
 Ordinarily one starts with the lay evidence usually through instructions and perhaps letters or documents obtained through any complaints procedure with the hospital or medical institution if this process has been engaged.
 The second part is to obtain medical evidence.
 This initially comes from the relevant medical records.
 At Fieldings Porter our policy is to see and review the relevant medical records about the client or person who received treatment.
 These will often be all the relevant medical records in order to complete the picture of the care or lack of which was received.
-Initially we will take your instructions to be able to draft a form to request the medical institution against whom you believe there has been a breach of their duty of care and/or negligence.
+Initially we will take your instructions to be able to draft a form to request the medical institution against whom you believe there has been a breach of their duty of care and/or negligence to provide these records to us, free of charge.
 This is the first stage of the Clinical Negligence Disputes Protocol.

 The second option is to obtain an independent medical report to ascertain whether a breach of duty of care and/or negligence has, objectively, taken place.
 This may be required if it is not clear or sufficiently supportive following the review of the relevant records solely to pursue the case at this stage without an independent report.
 To obtain the report we will enter into the Conditional Fee Agreement as explained above and also obtain two insurance policies; one to cover the cost of any medical report(s) and the second to protect you against the risk of costs if later you fail to beat the opponent's financial offer, often referred to as a Part 36 offer.
 You will not be required to pay any premium up front as we will obtain funding to cover those costs.
 On receipt of the medical report if supportive, we will write the letter of claim as part of the next stage of the Clinical Negligence Disputes Protocol or take any other steps to benefit the case such as obtaining an opinion from an experienced barrister.